kristofferlind/terraform-provider-azuresql/README.md

 ## Known issues
 - Need to specify resources with implicit dependencies for them to be created and deleted in the correct order
 - aad_user is untested (feature is currently public preview)

+## License
+Based on [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) and sticks with the license of that.